 When do you do Home Observations or provide In-Home Support?

 Following my in-home observation, I may recommend a period of in-home support.
-This support consists of modeling parental responses to children's behavior, such as specific language, interventions or developmentally appropriate boundaries and limit setting when a child's target behavior arises.
+This support consists of modeling parental responses to children's behavior, such as specific language, interventions, or developmentally appropriate boundaries and limits setting when a child's target behavior arises.

 What is Teacher Consultation and why is it important?

 Teacher Consultation is a collaboration between two or more adults looking to support a young child's development.
-The aim of teacher consultation is to put together the expertise and knowledge of trained professionals who know and interact with a child on a regular basis: a mental health professional, such as a Psychologist or Marriage and Family Therapist, and the child's teacher.
+Teacher consultation aims to put together the expertise and knowledge of trained professionals who know and interact with a child regularly: a mental health professional, such as a Psychologist or Marriage and Family Therapist, and the child's teacher.
 Mental Health Professionals who work with young children are specialized in young children's mental health issues, complicated group dynamics in the classroom, and children's social and emotional development.
 They are astute observers of young children's behavior.